-In 2023/24 Cannock Chase Council will be spending approximately £11.401 million on capital investment, which is split £8.790 million on the Housing Revenue Account and £2.611 million on the General Fund Capital Programme.
+In 2024/25 Cannock Chase Council will be spending approximately £13.273 million on capital investment, which is split £10.919 million on the Housing Revenue Account and £2.354 million on the General Fund Capital Programme.

-Areas of investment in the Housing Capital Programme include improvements to existing council housing including upgrading of central heating, kitchens, bathrooms and electrical systems.
+Areas of investment in the Housing Capital Programme include new build on the Aelfgar site and improvements to existing council housing including upgrading of central heating, kitchens, bathrooms and electrical systems.
 Funds have also been set aside for external and environmental works, disabled housing adaptations and sheltered scheme works.

-Areas of Investment on the General Fund Capital Programme include Stadium development works, play areas and the purchase of replacement wheeled bins.
-Resources will continue to be made available for disabled facilities grants to private householders.
+Areas of Investment on the General Fund Capital Programme include works to Cannock park, CCTV, play areas, UK Shared prosperity investment fund and the purchase of replacement wheeled bins.
+Resources will continue to be made available for disabled facilities. grants to private householders.